top of page

 The Pulling Down Exercise

 The Pulling Down Exercise is a meditation adapted from Roy Masters to help support embodiment.
 Trauma, toxins, and stress tend to create mild to severe states of disconnection from ones own body.
-This can make it difficult to fully heal.
+This can make it difficult to fully feel and heal.

 The Meditation

-Sit or lie down comfortably.
+1. Sit or lie down comfortably.
 Your eyes can be open or closed.

-Keep your eyes straight ahead.
+2. Keep your eyes straight ahead.
 Don’t roll your eyes up into your head, and don’t strain in any way.
 Also, keep your shoulders down.

-The Four Stages
+The Three Stages

-1. The start.
+1. The Start.
 This lasts about 5–10 minutes.
 The mind is usually quite active and chaotic.

 Visualizations